 Foaming and cratering is a common issue that can have a huge number of causes.
-It is normal for very small bubbles to form while you are painting a surface, but with high quality paints the bubbles will break easily to leave a smooth finish.
-If you use a low quality paint, bubbles are more likely, and they can also form if you shake a can of paint that is only partially filled, or if you apply paint too quickly using a roller.
+It is normal for very small bubbles to form while you are painting a surface, but with high-quality paints, the bubbles will break easily to leave a smooth finish.
+If you use low-quality paint, bubbles are more likely, and they can also form if you shake a can of paint that is only partially filled, or if you apply paint too quickly using a roller.
 For best results, purchase the best quality paint you can afford, prime the surface before painting, and work slowly and methodically.

 Lap marks are lines of paint that are denser or darker than other areas of paint.
 They appear if you apply paint over an area that was painted earlier and has already started to dry.
 The best way to prevent these unsightly marks is to make sure that there is always a “wet edge”.
 Try to paint in small segments, working quickly enough that you don’t leave a dry area.
 Paint “wet to dry”, working towards the unpainted area then back in and over the just-painted section for a smooth and professional finish.

-As you can see, most of the problems that occur when painting a door are things that can be prevented if you use good quality paint and work methodically and at a steady pace.
+Most of the problems that occur when painting doors are things that can be prevented if you use good quality paint and work methodically.
 If you rush the job or keep having to stop because of distractions, that’s where problems will start.
-Give yourself plenty of time to complete your paint job, and prime the surface of the door before you start work.
-As with any other DIY task, taking the time to do it properly first time is much more efficient than rushing the job and ending up needing to re-do it because of unsightly streaks, cracks, bubbles or lap marks.
+Give yourself plenty of time to complete your paint job and prime the surface of the door before you start work.
+As with any other DIY task, taking the time to do it properly the first time is much more efficient than rushing the job.
+When you rush, you just end up needing to re-do it because of unsightly streaks, cracks, bubbles, or lap marks.

 If you have a door with a lot of detailing, you may want to paint it with a brush rather than a roller.
 While a brush is more work, it’s far easier to get into indentations and carvings than a roller.
 Some people also just prefer the control a brush offers.